Anna Cox Brinton: American Friends Service Committee

 Brinton was active with the AFSC for decades, serving on the organization's board from 1938 to 1965.
 After World War I, she went to Silesia with the organization's child feeding program.
 In 1931, she and her husband organized the Pacific Yearly Meeting, a west coast organization of Friends.

 In 1936, the Brintons were named co-directors of the Pendle Hill Quaker Center for Study and Contemplation, near Philadelphia.
 She was the AFSC's Commissioner for Asia from 1948.
 In 1952, the Brintons went to Japan with the AFSC, to direct Quaker postwar relief work in Tokyo.

 In the 1960s, she was president of the Friends Historical Association.
 She edited a text by William Penn (No Cross, No Crown, 1945), an essay collection, Then & Now: Quaker Essays, Historical and Contemporary (1960) and a reference work, Quaker Profiles: Pictorial & Biographical 1750-1850 (1964), and wrote a biography, The Wit and Wisdom of William Bacon Evans (1964), and a history, Toward Undiscovered Ends: Friends and Russia for 300 Years (1951).

 Personal life

 Anna Cox married writer Howard Haines Brinton in 1921.
 They had four children together.
-Lydia, the eldest, Cathrine, an elementary school teacher, Joan, the youngest, and their son Edward Brinton (1924-2010) became a noted oceanographer.
+Lydia, the eldest, Catharine, an elementary school teacher, Joan, the youngest, and their son Edward Brinton (1924-2010) became a noted oceanographer.
 She died from a stroke on October 28, 1969, aged 82 years, in Wallingford, Pennsylvania.